nlauchande/progquotes/README.md

 ## Smelly code
 "A system cannot be successful if it is too strongly influenced by a single person." - Donald Knuth

+## Terrible code
+"Dude, sucking at something is the first step to being sorta good at something." - Jake the dog

 ## Misuse of language/technique
 "The limits of my language mean the limit of my world." - Ludwig Wittgenstein